fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * The amiresponsive website available at https://ui.dev/amiresponsive to check responsiveness.

 * Contribution by Levon on Stack Overflow available at https://stackoverflow.com/questions/10660435/how-do-i-split-the-definition-of-a-long-string-over-multiple-lines for information on how to split strings over multiple lines so as not to exceed the maximum line length.

+* Contribution by rminde on the jquery forum available at https://forum.jquery.com/topic/tomorrow-and-next-day-date#:~:text=var%20tomorrow%3D%20new%20Date(today,usual%20month%20just%20add%201. for information on getting tomorrow's date in javascript.

 ### 11.2 Credits